Skip to content

 Biomagnification refers to the Transfer of ingested substances via the food chain and thus the continuation of bioaccumulation.
 If we eat a fish that has already eaten or accumulated plastic, these plastic particles are also passed on to us humans.

-In this way, toxins such as plastic can make their way through many creatures in a food chain until they reach the top.
-The higher a creature is in the food chain, the more pollutants, toxins and their degradation products end up in the organism.
-The final links in the food chain are therefore particularly at risk.
+In this way, toxins like plastic can take a path through many creatures in a food chain until they reach the top of it.
+The higher a living being is in the food chain, the more pollutants, toxins and their degradation products ultimately enter the organism.
+The final links in the food chain are therefore also particularly at risk.

 Causes: How does plastic get into the food chain?